PV-COP/PV-README-TEMPLATE/TemplateWithInfo.md

 ## Documentation

 Create a docs folder in your project.
 Generate JavaDoc in your IDE.
 Change repository settings (using Settings at top of page) to use GitHub Pages with your docs folder.
 Add a link to the javadoc index.html file with this markdown: \[Text to appear]\(URL) <br />
-The URL will be your YourGitHubUserName.github.io/YourRepositoryName/foldername/filename<br /> Do not include the docs folder name in your URL. <br />
+The URL will be YourGitHubUserName.github.io/YourRepositoryName/foldername/filename<br />
+Do not include the docs folder name in your URL. <br />
 Sample: \[JavaDoc]\(https://pv-cop.github.io/PV-README-TEMPLATE/javadoc/index.html) <br /> <br />
 [JavaDoc](https://pv-cop.github.io/PV-README-TEMPLATE/javadoc/index.html)